Vital Communities Grant Guidelines

 The Chicago Commitment team invests in people, places, and partnerships to advance racial equity and build a more inclusive Chicago.
 The Vital Communities focus of the strategy draws on these three elements to support a diverse and resilient metropolitan area.

 We believe that a dynamic metropolitan area is dependent upon equitable community development.
-The Vital Communities focus of the Chicago Commitment’s work stimulates development in historically marginalized neighborhoods by making early investments in response to community needs that contribute to economic growth.
+The Vital Communities focus of the Chicago Commitment’s work stimulates development in historically disinvested neighborhoods by making early investments in response to community needs that contribute to economic growth.
 We support place-based economic development and creative placemaking and placekeeping initiatives to improve the quality of life for individuals in neighborhoods that have experienced disinvestment.
 We also support organizations whose research and analysis inform socially beneficial and equitable development.

 Criteria